LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Heading becomes cropped at 200% zoom

-The primary heading escapes the viewport when the viewport is zoomed to 200%.
+The primary heading escapes the viewport when the viewport is zoomed to 200% and becomes cropped.
 This fails 1.4.4 Resize Text and occurs when the viewport is between `35em` and `55em`.
 The text is "cropped" because the CSS `overflow-x` property is set to `hidden`.
+This particular SC does not care that the text spills out of the viewport, as long as a user can horizontally scroll the viewport.
+In our case, the horizontal overflow is hidden, so part of the content is lost.

 ##### How to find

 Manual checks are the best way I know of to find this.
-I set browser zoom to 200% and then slowly decrease the size of the viewport, looking for any text that becomes truncated, cropped or sor is otherwise rendered unreadable as it overlays other text elements, etc. Not all browsers let you shrink the window down all of the way, so it is necessary to use the Responsive viewer, to get down to a reasonable minimum width.
-Obviously there becomes a point where a website is unusable at a given width, that size will typically differ from site to site.
-I don't have a magic answer, but I definitely wouldn't be failing a site that had overflow at 2px width.
-I rightly or wrongly use discretion, here
+I set browser zoom to 200% and then slowly decrease the size of the viewport, looking for any text that becomes truncated, cropped, or is otherwise rendered unreadable as it overlays other text elements, etc. Not all browsers let you shrink the window down all of the way, so it is necessary to use the Responsive viewer, to shrink the viewport down further than resizing the window will allow

 ##### Solution

 I reduced the `font-size` at the `35em` to `55em` breakpoint and removed the `overflow-x` property, in the CSS, which is a nice easy win.
+Just removing the overflow property would have been suffice, but

 #### About us link uses colour alone to communicate information

 The About us link in the "What we do" section uses colour alone to communivcate something, and that something is that it is a link, so it fails 1.4.1 Use of Color.
 As there is no underline or any other distinguishing feature, other that a subtle change in hue (`#110054`) from the surrounding body text (`#1A1A1A`), this of course would be difficult to identify by some users, especially those with vision disabilities.
 The contrast between body text and this link is just 1.04:1

+##### How to find

+Axe has kindly flagged this one for us, which hopefully you may have spotted.
+Alternative ways are <kbd>Tab</kbd>ing around, discovering a link that didn't look like a link and then testing the contrast of that text and the surrounding body text, if it is below 3:1, then it fails, assuming there are no other distinguishable features.
+Obviously an underline would pass this SC, so can things like italic, bold, a different font or indeed other stylistic features.
+Just a note on bold and italic, I feel this one can resquire a little discretion.
+If for examply in that passage of text there are multiple instances of bold and/or italic, then the problem moves from "surrounding body text" to close by text that is visually identical.
+If on a page the only use of bold and/or italic is used to indicate something is a link, then this passes, if those same styles have been used to add emphasis to other words that are not links then this probably fails as how would a user know which are links and which are not?
+There is a gotcha with this, too, if the colour is identical to surrounding text and there are no other distinguishing features, then it cannot fail this, as colour isn't being used to communicate anything.
+It's dire, but it is what it is, definitely still push for it.

+Finally, don't be tempted to fail a bunch of links in a site nav when they don't have underlines, as these are typically "self-contained", their position, layout and even their names typically makes them easy to understand as a site nav.
+This can of course apply to other similar widgets such as breadcrumbs and some lists, etc.

 ##### Solution